Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.7. Radiative Polarization in Electron Storage Rings

 where $\hat s$ = direction of motion and $\hat b = ({\hat s} \times {\dot{\hat s}})/|{\dot{\hat s}}|$. $\hat b$ is the magnetic field direction if the electric field vanishes and the motion is perpendicular to the magnetic field.

 The corresponding instantaneous rate of build-up of polarization along $\hat \xi$ is

 \paragraph{The T-BMT equation}

-Neglecting radiative spin flip, the motion of the centre-of-mass spin expectation value $\vec\xi$ of a relativistic charged particle traveling in electric and magnetic fields is governed by the Thomas-BMT equation $d{\vec\xi}/dt = \vec{\Omega} \times {\vec\xi}$ (Sec.2.7.1 in \cite{handbooka}).
+Neglecting radiative spin flip, the motion of the rest-frame spin expectation value $\vec\xi$ of a relativistic charged particle traveling in electric and magnetic fields is governed by the Thomas-BMT equation $d{\vec\xi}/dt = \vec{\Omega} \times {\vec\xi}$ (Sec.2.7.1 in \cite{handbooka}).

 We write